vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 **List your assets including their sources and licenses.**

-The background sound in the jungle level is from (Ludum Dare)[http://ludumdare.com/compo/ludum-dare-32/].
+The background sound in the jungle level is from [Ludum Dare](http://ludumdare.com/compo/ludum-dare-32/).

-*Jump* - The jump sound effect is from a free sound effect from the Unity Asset Store by (Zero Rare)[https://assetstore.unity.com/packages/audio/sound-fx/sound-fx-retro-pack-121743]
+*Jump* - The jump sound effect is from a free sound effect pack from the Unity Asset Store by [Zero Rare](https://assetstore.unity.com/packages/audio/sound-fx/sound-fx-retro-pack-121743).

 **Describe the implementation of your audio system.**